 12 participants, including students and faculty members, took part in this new and exciting workshop and were able to take their existing fashion design skills into the digital world.
 The workshop consisted of 16 intensive 3-hour sessions over the course of three weeks.

 The first week began with the basics, walking the students through t-shirt construction, whereas the second and third weeks of the workshop provided the students with the skills to begin developing their own digital apparel collections.
 Needless to say, the results were remarkable.
 After chatting with several students and faculty members who participated in the workshop, we were able to gain insight into their 3D experience as first-time VStitcher users.

 “This workshop was a wonderful experience for me,” says Isabella Orjuela, a fashion design student at Colegiatura Columbiana University.
-“As someone who has skills within visual communications and now shifting to fashion design, 3D is definitely the way to go,” she adds.
+“As someone who has skills within visual communications and now shifting to fashion design, 3D CAD is definitely the way to go,” she adds.

 Another student on the program, Valentina Otalvaro, who particularly appreciated the true-to-life aspect of the software said that “Being someone who enjoys hands-on tasks, having the opportunity to work with a solution like VStitcher has given me the resources and tools to put my skills into practice and visualize what my garment will look like in the real world.

 There were two faculty members that took part in the workshop.
 One of them, Laura Landazabal, was blown away at the endless capabilities of the software and how it accounted for all of the physical processes of garment digitally, “If you understand garment construction when you use VStitcher, you’ll get the hang in no time,” says Laura.
 “I love how you can utilize the fabrics and accurately see how each fabric drapes over the body.
 I also enjoyed working with different assets including a wide variety of buttons and zippers; I think it’s super helpful that you have the ability to leave the zipper open or closed.”